allure-framework/allure-csharp/src/Allure.Net.Commons/README.md

 ## The integration API

 This API is designed for adapter or library authors.
-You may still use it as a test author, but we recommend considering the Runtime API first.
+You may still use it as a test author, but we recommend considering the Attribute/Runtime API first.

 ### AllureLifecycle